slavikmosorko/medichaser/README.md

     $EDITOR appointments.toml
     ```

     Each `[[jobs]]` entry maps directly to the arguments of `find-appointment`.
 You can optionally add a `label` field to make log output easier to read.
-The optional `[settings]` table accepts `max_parallel`, which limits how many jobs run concurrently.
+The optional `[settings]` table accepts `loop_interval_seconds`, which controls how long the worker waits after running all jobs before starting the next cycle.
+The default is 30 seconds.

-2. Start the parallel searcher:
+2. Start the sequential searcher:

     ```bash
     python medichaser.py find-appointments --config appointments.toml
-    ```

-    To override the concurrency defined in the file, pass `--max-parallel`:

-    ```bash
-    python medichaser.py find-appointments --config appointments.toml --max-parallel 2
     ```

 All workers share an in-memory cache of delivered notifications, so you will only be alerted once per appointment slot.